joshuagageellis/craft-lessons/lessons/headless.md

 In addition, Craft supports a headless approach, and has a [GraphQL API](https://craftcms.com/docs/4.x/graphql.html) that can be used to query content.

 ## [NextJS](https://nextjs.org/)
-NextJS is a fullstack framework, utlizing file based routing, react, and supports server side rendering.
-It's a great framework for building static sites, and is a great fit for Craft CMS.
+NextJS is a fullstack framework, utlizing file based routing, and react.
+It's a great framework for building static sites and is a great fit for Craft CMS.

 # Getting Started w/ Headless
 - [Setting Up Craft CMS](./craft-setup.md)